Raphael-Boichot/GB-SMART-multiboot-rom-manager/README.md

 ## 99% reliable

-I own the Parallel GB-transferer and I remind that the multiboot support was a very unreliable feature.
+I own the Parallel GB-transferer since about 2007 and I remind that the multiboot support was a very unreliable feature.
 I do not even remind been able to make it work one single time correctly on real hardware.
 I though it was due to some noise on my parallel port so I used the GB-transferer essentially to extract images from my Game Boy Camera and dump roms and sram from games.

 In fact the multiboot support becomes reliable with a good tool to organise roms (like mine ^_^) and a good flasher software (https://github.com/lesserkuma/FlashGBX/releases).